 The best rain pants are lightweight, effective at keeping you dry, and easy to add in to your backpack on any trip.

 With years of experience guiding backpacking trips in various regions of the United States, I know what works and what to leave on the shelf.

-Quick Answer: The 7 Best Rain Jackets For 2018
+Quick Answer: The 7 Best Rated Rain Pants For 2021

 - Marmot Men’s Precip Pant

 - Arcteryx Beta SL Pant